holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Run a small client weight-decay sweep around the current best FedAvgM stack: `--weight_decay 1e-4` and `5e-4` with all fixed budget fields unchanged.
+Narrow the weight-decay sweep around the new best: `--weight_decay 3e-4` and `7e-4` with all fixed budget fields unchanged.